iterative/dvc.org/static/docs/commands-reference/checkout.md

 checked out without error will be restored.

 There are two methods to restore a file missing from the cache, depending on the situation.
-In some cases the pipeline must be rerun using the `dvc repro` command.
-In other cases the cache can be pulled from a remote cache using the `dvc pull` command.
-See also `dvc pipeline`
+In some cases a pipeline must be rerun using the `dvc repro` command to regenerate its outputs.
+(See also `dvc pipeline`.)
+In other cases the cache can be pulled from a remote cache using `dvc pull`.

 ## Options

-- `-d`, `--with-deps` - determine workspace files to update by tracking dependencies to the named target DVC-file(s).
+- `-d`, `--with-deps` - determine files to update by tracking dependencies to the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-By traversing all stage dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
 This means DVC will not checkout files referenced later in the pipeline than the named target(s).

 - `-f`, `--force` - do not prompt when removing workspace files.
 Changing the current set of DVC-files with SCM commands like `git checkout` can result in